 Thing #3: “There’s no evidence.”

 Let me tell you something about scientific studies: they are all flawed and biased in some way.
-So number one, if you’re one of those people who insist on scientific evidence for “proof” that something works, you need to knock it off because your tunnel vision is keeping you from becoming all you can be because you’re letting people you don’t know who have only a glimmer of partial truth to dictate your life.
+So number one, if you’re one of those people who insists on scientific evidence for “proof” that something works, you need to knock it off because your tunnel vision is keeping you from becoming all you can be because you’re letting people you don’t know who have only a glimmer of partial truth to dictate your life.

 But if you are going to insist that you can’t try anything if there haven’t been at least a few studies done to “prove” that it works, please close this book now and delete it from your reading device.

-If you happen to be on the fence, maybe these couple of facts will make you feel better.
+If you happen to be on the fence, maybe the following couple of facts will make you feel better.
 First, if you look hard enough online (or read enough books on nutrition and natural health), you will find a lot of people who have improved their mental health by changing (or even just tweaking) their diet.
 This includes schizophrenia.
-Second, you will find plenty of articles substantiating the fact that magnesium has helped many sufferers of anxiety, depression, and P.M.S. to eliminate their problems.
+Second, you will find plenty of research-based articles substantiating the fact that magnesium has helped many sufferers of anxiety, depression, and P.M.S. to eliminate their problems.

 Here’s the worst that can happen if you try the program in this book: you still struggle with mental illness, BUT your risk of cancer, heart disease, neurological disease, autoimmune disease, and so on plummet as long as you continue to eat and supplement as recommended.